 Use caution when camping as snakes and scorpions can be found in this area, especially in warm weather.

-Partly to mostly cloudy skies with scattered thunderstorms in the morning.
-High 83F.
-Winds SE at 5 to 10 mph.
-Chance of rain 50%.
+Mostly cloudy skies early, then partly cloudy in the afternoon.
+High 57F.
+Winds NNE at 5 to 10 mph.

 The official name of the lake is Theodore Roosevelt Lake.
 The lake is a large reservoir formed by Theodore Roosevelt Dam on the Salt River in Arizona as part of the Salt River Project (SRP).
 Both the reservoir and the dam that created it, Roosevelt Dam, were named for U.S. President Theodore Roosevelt who dedicated the dam himself in March 1911.
 Roosevelt Lake is the oldest of the six reservoirs constructed and operated by the Salt River Project.
 It also has the largest storage capacity of the SRP lakes with the ability to store 1,653,043 acre feet of water.
 When the dam is in flood-control mode, the lake can store 2,910,200 acre feet of water.